-- The Integrated Urgent Care Service will fundamentally change how patients access NHS services and will benefit the corporate profits of digital technology companies – not patients or NHS staff.
+- The Integrated Urgent Care Service will fundamentally restrict patients’ direct access to a whole range of NHS services and will benefit the corporate profits of digital technology companies – not patients or NHS staff.

 - There is little or no evidence from the West Yorkshire Urgent and Emergency Care “Vanguard” that it will work.

 The cost cutting “all hours” Integrated Urgent Care Service is the means of controlling and restricting patients’ access not only to A&E and ambulance services – but to their own primary and community health services.
 It fails to provide any continuity of care for patients, and focusses largely on phone consultations followed by self care.

 A clinician told us,

 “I cannot figure out the reason to justify the need for this change.
 Why is NHS England enforcing standardisation of out of hours?
 And it isn’t all out of hours – some bits point to access to same day appointments with a GP.

 At our GP practice, we have 111 slots cropping up on our afternoon lists which are supposed to be emergency appointment triage.
 Now I’ve read the Integrated Urgent Care specification, I imagine this is why.